Höegh Autoliners

 The Aurora Class is a monumental leap towards the 2040 net-zero emissions goal, which we are wholeheartedly committed to achieving.
 They represent the future of our company and the entire industry.
 With our Auroras, we are sailing for sustainability.

-By the first half of 2027, all twelve Auroras will be delivered and in operation, equipped with engines primed to run on liquefied natural gas (LNG) and low-sulfur oil.
-These vessels can be converted to run on Ammonia.
-Notably, we have secured access to MAN's groundbreaking ammonia 2-stroke engines for installation on the vessels.
+By 2027, the 4 last vessels of the series will be delivered able to run net zero on ammonia directly from the yard.
+Notably, we have secured access to MAN's groundbreaking ammonia 2-stroke engines for installation on these vessels.

 With their strengthened decks and enhanced internal ramp systems, the vessels will be able to carry Electric Vehicles on all 14 decks - while at the same time offering enhanced flexibility for heavier project cargo.